A better twin size mattress for all sleepers

 |Foam quality||Partially plant-based Bio-Pur® material||Usually made with poly-foam pillow tops||Foam usually made with petrochemicals||Depends on the type of latex used; synthetic latex breaks down faster than all natural|

-3 inches of Bio-Pur® bounces back quickly while contouring to your specific shape and sleeping position
+3 inches of Bio-Pur® responds quickly while contouring to your specific shape and sleeping position.

 The 2-inch Affinity layer with HIVE® technology supports sensitive pressure points like the hips, shoulders, and back

 7 inches of sturdy Bio-Core® extend the lifespan of this twin mattress beyond the typical 10 years